 Start by going to your Referrals report located in your Google Analytics account and sort the report by the bounce rate in descending order.
 Then, locate any referrers with a 100% or 0% bounce rate, and who also have 10 or more sessions.
 If you suspect that a website is a spam referrer, try googling information about it.
 Once you have confirmed these bad bots, you may want to block them from visiting your website.
 Of course, you could always just ignore them.

 If you are finding spambots in your Google Analytics frequently, you can block them with .htaccess.
 While, it is the most effective method, any small .htaccess mistake can bring your site down, so do so with caution.

 You can also hide spambots directly in Google Analytics.
-While it does hide traffic, without spending endless hours setting up filter, junk traffic is still logged.
+While it does hide traffic, without spending endless hours setting up the filter, junk traffic is still logged.

 Thirdly, if you’re a WordPress user, you can use the GM Block Bots plugin to defeat spambots.
-It’s compact, requires no set up, and has shown some pretty neat results.
+It’s compact, requires no setup, and has shown some pretty neat results.
 See the below graph showing bot traffic before and after the GM Block Bots plugin was installed.

 Don’t lose hope.
 Spambots can be thwarted.
 While dealing with spambots can be frustrating, it’s important to stay on top of the threat.
 Doing so will give you a clearer view of how your website is performing.

 Also, if you want to get more security tips or develop a highly secure website, please feel free to contact us.
 Our specialists will provide you with a free consultation and answer all your questions.